onre/xmms-irix-output/README.md

 # IRIX xmms output plugin

-Source is from SGI Freeware CDs.
+The source is from SGI Freeware CDs.
 I fixed a couple of warnings and removed some dead code and incomplete features which did nothing.
 The original installation instructions are in INSTALL.old.
+Do not follow them.

 ## Installation